 Fleas are very small insects without wings and their size ranges from 1 to 10 mm.
-They can be easily recognised by having the following characteristics:
+However, fleas can jump long distances and can spread quickly around your home.

 - Very compressed body

 - Enlarged hind legs that allow them to jump over long distances

 - Very strong tarsal claws which are used to grasp onto the host

 - Rear pointing hairs that allow them to move easily through hair or fur of their host.

 The main flea species in Australia are:

 It can be almost impossible to distinguish different species of fleas with an untrained eye.
 However, the treatment for most fleas is the same.